pacifica/pacifica/README.md

    of data coming in from generators.
  - Archive Interface - This is the Pacifica interface to the archive supports data on disk or tape.
+ - Policy - This defines the policy code that sites might customize to change behavior of the other services.
+ - UniqueID - This defines the unique identifiers used in the rest of the services (ingest and cart)
  - Searching - Dynamic search capabilities with an emphasis on data discovery.
  - Cart - Data cart for requesting data to be bundled and be made available for download later.

+## Docker Compose Environment

+Docker compose is used heavily to deploy developer environments for interacting with the services one at a time.
+The primary `docker-compose.yml` in this repository pulls images from [docker hub](http://hub.docker.com) and creates all the services and dependencies.

 ## Code Standards and Architectures

 Coding standards are enforced by Travis-CI.
 They will be checked and commented on by merge requests.

+[Code Climate](https://www.codeclimate.com) is used to inform on code coverage and potential issues through static code analysis.

 Architectures are talked about in detail in the ```docs``` submodule.
 However, there are two basic types of tools, Python REST services and